<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 Feijoa sellowiana Coolidge

-This variety has the advantage of being self-fertile, not requiring the presence of other young plants to set fruit.
-It is particularly suited to fruit production.
+This variety is self-fertile and does not require other young plants to set fruit.
+It is very suitable for fruit production.
 In autumn it produces ovate green fruits with a flavour reminiscent of guava and pineapple.

 • Flowering time July, August